Why is my tree drainage problems

 How can I tell if my tree has drainage problems?

-Common causes include soil compaction, changes in grade, and inadequate drainage infrastructure around the tree.
+Common causes of tree drainage problems include soil compaction, high water tables, and improper grading or landscaping around the tree.

 Connect with certified professionals in your area